Gunjan Saxena: Early life

 Saxena was born into an Army family.
-Her father, Lt Col Anup Kumar Saxena and brother Lt.
-Col. Anshuman both served in the Indian Army.
-Saxena graduated with a Bachelor of Science degree in Physics from Hansraj College, University of Delhi in New Delhi.
+Her father Lieutenant Colonel Anup Kumar Saxena and brother Lieutenant Colonel Anshuman both served in the Indian Army.
+Saxena went to study anthropology at Hansraj College, University of Delhi, but ultimately graduated with a Bachelor of Science degree in physics.

 Indian Air Force service

-Saxena was one of six women who joined the Indian Air Force (IAF) as pilots in 1996.
-This was the fourth batch of women air force trainees for the IAF. .Saxena's first posting was in Udhampur, as part of the 132 Forward Area Control (FAC) as a flight lieutenant.
+Saxena joined the Indian Air Force (IAF) in 1994, and was one of 26 women who became pilots in 1996.
+This was the fourth batch of women air force trainees for the IAF.
+Saxena's first posting was in Udhampur, as part of the 132 Forward Area Control as a Flying officer.

-Flying Officer Saxena was 24 years old when she flew during the Kargil War and was stationed in Srinagar.
+Flying officer Saxena was 24 years old when she flew during the Kargil War and was stationed in Srinagar.
 In the Kargil War, as part of Operation Vijay, apart from evacuating the wounded, she helped transport supplies to troops in the forward areas of Dras and Batalik.
-She also was assigned surveillance roles such as mapping enemy positions.
+She also was assigned to conduct surveillance, such as mapping enemy positions.
 She had to deal with makeshift landing grounds, heights of 13,000 to 18,000 feet and enemy fire.
-She was one of the ten pilots, based in Srinagar that flew hundreds of sorties during the war, evacuating over 900 casualties, wounded and killed Saxena was the only women in the Indian Armed Forces who flew into war zones in the Kargil War.
+She was one of the ten pilots based in Srinagar who flew hundreds of sorties during the war, evacuating over 900 casualties, wounded and killed.
+Saxena was the only woman in the Indian Armed Forces who flew into war zones in the Kargil War.
 In 2004, her career as a helicopter pilot ended after serving for eight years.
 Permanent commissions were not available during her time in service.

 Personal life

-Saxena's father Anup Saxena was a Lieutenant Colonel in Indian Army.
-Saxena's husband Gautam Narain, a Wing Commander is also an Indian Air Force pilot.
-He is the pilot of IAF Mi-17 Helicopter.
+Saxena's husband, Wing Commander Gautam Narain, is also an Indian Air Force pilot.
+He is the pilot of IAF Mi-17 helicopters.
 He also served as an instructor at the National Defence Academy, which is the first tri-service academy in the world.
-The couple have a daughter.
+The couple have a daughter named Pragya.